-Liquidity risk is the risk that the Co-operative will not be able to meet a demand for cash or fund its obligations as they come due.
-Liquidity risk also includes the risk of the Co-operative not being able to liquidate assets in a timely manner at a reasonable price.
+Liquidity risk is the risk that SolarShare will not be able to meet a demand for cash or fund its obligations as they come due.
+Liquidity risk also includes the risk of SolarShare not being able to liquidate assets in a timely manner at a reasonable price.

-The Co-operative meets its liquidity requirements by preparing and monitoring detailed forecasts of cashflows from obligations, anticipating investing and financing activities, and holding assets that can be readily converted into cash.
+SolarShare meets its liquidity requirements by preparing and monitoring detailed forecasts of cashflows from obligations, anticipating investing and financing activities, securing access to short term capital and holding assets that can be readily converted into cash.